-A student organization is defined as a group of five (5) or more currently enrolled students, faculty, staff and/or individuals from the community whose primary purpose is to support the goals and mission of the University.
+A Registered Student Organizations (RSO) is defined as a group of enrolled students, faculty, staff and/or individuals from the community whose primary purpose is to support the goals and mission of the University.

-Student organizations/clubs are associated with the UW but not part of the UW; therefore, they cannot use the UW’s tax-exempt status or documents.
+RSOs are recognized by the university, but not official entities of the university; therefore, they cannot use the UW’s tax-exempt status or documents.

 CAN STUDENT ORGANIZATIONS USE THE

 Only entities with UDDS and university funding strings can use the UW’s tax-exempt numbers.
 By having a UW UDDS and funding string, it assures that the payments are made or received by the UW and are going through the UW’s financial system.
 This assures that the UW’s IRS and tax-exempt numbers are only used for UW exempt activities as the IRS approved for our exemption.
 Any entity without a UDDS and university funding string cannot use our numbers and must obtain their own Taxpayer Identification Number (TIN).

 ARE STUDENT ORGANIZATIONS ELIGIBLE TO APPLY FOR A

 FEDERAL EMPLOYER IDENTIFICATION NUMBER (FEIN/EIN) AND/OR EXEMPT STATUS?

 - If a student organization/club does not already have a TIN, they can apply through the IRS web page at Form SS-4 Application for Employer Identification Number.

 - If a student organization/club does not know if they have applied for or received a Taxpayer Identification Number (TIN) from the IRS, they must contact the local IRS office.
 Contact for the local IRS offices can be found at https://www.irs.gov/help-resources/contact-your-local-irs-office.